azral1962/min-book/src/lib.typ

   /**
    * = Book Parts
    *
-   * Some larger books are internally divided into multiple _parts_.
-This structure
-   *  allows to better organize and understand a text with multiple sequential plots,
-   * or tales, or time jumps, or anything that internally differentiate parts of the
-   * story.
-While the name used here is _part_, different books uses different names
-   * for it: parts, subjects, books, acts, units, modules, etc.
-   *
-   * By default, every _level 1 heading_ is a part named as _"Part"_ in `text.lang`
-   * document language; setting `#book(part)` change this name, or disable parts if
-   * set to `none`.
-   *
    * ```typ
    * #show: book.with(
    *   part: "Act",
    * )
-   * = This heading is the Act 1 part
+   * = This is a part!  // Act 1
    * ```
    *
+   * Some larger books are internally divided into multiple _parts_.
+This
+   * structure allows to better organize and understand a text with multiple
+   * sequential plots, or tales, or time jumps, or anything that internally
+   * differentiate parts of the story.
+Each book can set different names for
+   * them, like parts, subjects, books, acts, units, modules, etc;
+   * by default, _min-book_ tries to get the word for "Part" in `#book(cfg.lang)`
+   * language as its name (fallback to English).
+   *
+   * When set a value (`string`), all level 1 headings become _parts_: they
+   * occupy the entire page and are aligned at its middle; some decorative frame
+   * also appear when `#book(cover: auto)`.
+   *
+   *
    * = Book Chapters
    *
-   * In most cases, books are divided into smaller sections called chapters.
-   * Generally, each chapter contains a single minor story, or event, or scene,
-   * or any type of subtle plot change.
    *
-   * Chapters are smart: by default, every _level 2 heading_ is a chapter named
-   * _"Chapter"_ in `text.lang` document language, when parts are enabled; but when
-   * parts are disabled, every _level 1 heading_ will be a chapter.
-Setting
-   * `#book(chapter)` change the default chapter name, or disable chapters if set to
-   * `none`.
-   *
    * #grid(columns: (1fr, 1fr),
    *   ```typ
    *   #show: book.with(
    *     chapter: "Scene",
    *   )
-   *   == This is Scene 1 chapter
+   *   == This is a chapter!  // Scene 1
    *   ```,
    *   ```typ
    *   #show: book.with(
    *     part: none,
    *     chapter: "Scene",
    *   )
-   *   = This is Scene 1 chapter
+   *   = This is a chapter!  // Scene 1
    *   ```
    * )
+   *
+   * In most cases, books are divided into smaller sections called chapters.
+   * Generally, each chapter contains a single minor story, or event, or scene,
+   * or any type of subtle plot change.
+Each book can set different names for
+   * them, like chapters, sections, articles, scenes, etc; by default, _min-book_
+   * tries to get the word for "Chapter" in `#book(cfg.lang)` language as its
+   * name (fallback to English).
+   *
+   * Chapters are smart: when set a value (`string`), if `#book(parts: none)`
+   * all level 1 headings become chapters; otherwise, all level 2 headings become
+   * chapters — since the level 1 are parts.
   **/
+  set heading(
     // #utils.numbering set #book(part) and #book(chapter)
-  set heading(
     numbering: utils.numbering(
         patterns: (
           cfg.numbering-style,